jamiejamiebobamie/pegaFlashcards/notes.md

 	actions that users optionally perform during case processing.
-May also be common case processing actions that may be invoked at varying times during the case you can make optional actions available
+May also be common case processing actions that may be invoked at varying times during the case
+You can make optional actions that are available only during
-	at any time during a designated stage, or at any time in the entire case.
+	a designated stage, or
+	throughout the entire case.
 An optional action requiring a series of steps is
 	an optional process.
 Built-in case wide optional actions include